csiro-robotics/mmd-reg/README.md

 uv sync
 ```

-Note: you may need to specify the Python 3.12 executable with `--python`.
+Note that you may need to specify the Python 3.12 executable with `--python`.
 For example, on an HPC system, you may need to load a Python 3.12 module
 and run `uv sync --python "$(which python)"`.